ShopRunner/stork/docs/stork.rst

 Create cluster
 ------

-``create-cluster`` can be used anytime by anyone and promises not break anything.
+``create-cluster`` can be used anytime by anyone and promises not to break anything.
 It simply creates a new cluster and will create a second cluster if a cluster with the same name alreay exists.

 If you've set up your ``.storkcfg`` file using the ``configure`` command, you only need to provide a job_id and optionally a cluster_name, but can also override the default api token if desired.